aewallin/ptp2ntpd/README.md

 Reads WR-time from SPEC shared memory and transfers it to NTP shared memory for use with the NTP shm reflock driver.

+To build: place get-time.c and spec_ptp2ntpd.c in spec-sw/tools/ and add them to the Makefile.

 usage
 ========
 Add line similar to these to /etc/ntp.conf